cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 Handlers can also false-trigger a K-9 if they *want* to conduct a deeper search, often by saying something associated with the dog's training (for example, "get it, get it, get it").
 From an OPSEC perspective, the thing here is to remember that the K-9 is a capability that triggers a deeper search, but because police are often lying or manipulative, they can abuse that capability if they *want* to get you.
 This is not to say that defending against a K-9 is useless (particularly, if the narcotics odor hasn't had time to diffuse an interior search may still be unfruitful), but is to point out the advantage of not appearing suspicious (and even consenting to a search, which may not trigger the K-9 to be used at all).

 Remember that capabilities don't lie (though they can be mistaken) - but humans *do*.
-So another important thing to understand is when what rules your adversary must follow...
-And which of those rules they can break or otherwise subvert.
+So another important thing to understand is when what rules your adversary must follow… And which of those rules they can break or otherwise subvert.

 ### Conceal Your Stash